Dog Bite Attorney in St. Louis, Missouri

-Comparative fault is a doctrine recognized by Missouri law which essentially allows fault or blame to be placed upon the injured party.
-Specifically, juries are told that if they see fit, they may assign a percentage of fault to an injured party based upon the facts of the case.
+Comparative fault is a doctrine recognized by Missouri law that essentially allows fault or blame to be placed upon the injured party.
+Specifically, juries are told that if they see fit, they may assign a percentage of fault to an injured party based on the facts of the case.
 For example, a jury may find that an injured party’s actions, although not the main reason, still contributed to the dog bite and as such will assign fault to the injured party.
 This assignment of fault will reduce your award in proportion to the percentage assigned.

-Insurance companies are well aware of this doctrine and will often times abuse this doctrine in an attempt to make the injured party believe they played a role in the accident.
+Insurance companies are well aware of this doctrine and will oftentimes abuse this doctrine in an attempt to make the injured party believe they played a role in the accident.
 Insurance companies will make a determination for themselves as to what percentage of blame is to be placed upon the injured driver.
 Despite following all applicable rules and regulations, insurance companies simply think being cut off by another driver is the injured party’s fault.
 Of course, this doesn’t follow simple logic, but that is how insurance companies think.

 Why You Need to Hire a Lawyer

 When an attorney gets involved in a dog bite claim, insurance companies take notice.
 They begin to realize that they can no longer take advantage of an injured person who is in a bad situation.
 Insurance companies know that an attorney has the ability and resources to properly investigate an accident.
 Likewise, an attorney understands all the facets of a personal injury claim giving you a distinct advantage against the insurance company.
 All in all, when an attorney gets involved, the insurance company knows that the injured party means business.

 What We Can Do For You